mrjones2014/dotfiles/README.md

 wget https://raw.githubusercontent.com/mrjones2014/dotfiles/master/scripts/config-init | bash
 ```

+## Neovim Config

+The Neovim configuration is using Treesitter for syntax highlighting, which means you need
+Neovim with Lua support (0.5+).

 ## Git Config

 The git configs are in separate files so that my email address doesn't need to be in this repo.